Hello to all of my fellow anime lovers!

 340th Anime- Black Butler: Book of the Atlantic

-350th Anime- Violet Evergarden Special- I'm so happy to have gotten into Violet Evergarden this year, I definitely think its a good contender for best anime of 2018, next to Megalo Box of course.
+350th Anime- Violet Evergarden Special- I'm so happy to have gotten into Violet Evergarden this year, I definitely think its a good contender for one of the best anime of 2018, next to Megalo Box of course.
 With a film in the works, what's there not to love about the series.

 360th Anime- Pokemon Movie 20: I Choose You!- In preparation for the 21st movie coming out, I have now watched all 20 of the current Pokemon movies!
 Some I still have nostalgia for, some of the new ones were cool, and some were complete disappointments.
 Plan to make a list of my personal favorites, but that will be for another day.
 I Choose You wasn't perfect but I still enjoyed it.
 Kept itself together better than some of the other movies I saw.
 Can't wait for the Power of Us to come out!